The leading cause of death in boating accidents in Florida is drowning.

 If drowning is the leading cause of death, alcohol is one of the most consistent contributors to how tragedies start.

 The U.S. Coast Guard reports that alcohol was the leading known contributing factor in fatal boating accidents in 2024, accounting for 92 deaths (about 20% of total fatalities).
+This pattern is consistently confirmed in U.S. Coast Guard reports, where alcohol remains the top contributing factor across fatal boating incidents nationwide.
 Florida’s 2024 report similarly notes alcohol or drug use played a role in 36% of boating fatalities.

 Impairment on the water is not “safer than driving.”
 Sun exposure, dehydration, and motion can make alcohol hit harder.
 And under Florida law, boating under the influence is a criminal offense with escalating penalties.